dedunu/tech/_posts/2015-05-21-how-to-fix-incompatible-clusterids-in.md

 ---
 layout: post
-title: How to fix Incompatible clusterIDS in Hadoop?
+title: "How to fix Incompatible clusterIDS in Hadoop?"
 ---

 When you are installing and trying to set up your Hadoop cluster you might face an issue like below.